mbhall88/LemurPaper/README.md

 lineage 3.

 ![phylogenetic tree](./imgs/tree.png)
-*Figure 3: Phylogenetic tree built with FastTree of the lemur isolate, validation samples, and *Mtb* reference `NC_000962.3`.*
+*Figure 3: Phylogenetic tree, built with PhyML, of the lemur isolate, validation samples, and *Mtb* reference `NC_000962.3`.
+The numbers on the branches indicate the length of the branch, which is the average number of nucleotide substitutions per site.*

 ### Lineage 3, Streptomycin-resistance *M. tuberculosis* found in a lemur